jfrog/artifactory-user-plugins/backup/backupFolders/README.md

 1. Place file `backupFolders.groovy` under the master Artifactory server `${ARTIFACTORY_HOME}/etc/plugins`.
 2. Verify in the `${ARTIFACTORY_HOME}/logs/artifactory.log` that the plugin loaded correctly.
-3. If you want to use the scheduled job execution, place file `folders.properties` under the master Artifactory server `${ARTIFACTORY_HOME}/etc/plugins` and set the properties values properly.
+3. If you want to use the scheduled job execution, place file `backupFolders.properties` under the master Artifactory server `${ARTIFACTORY_HOME}/etc/plugins` and set the properties values properly.

 Log information
 ---------------